Edasgh/notegenius/README.md

 - Break content down by timestamps or topics

 ### 💻 GitHub Repository Q&A
-- Add any public GitHub repository
+- Add any public or private (access token required) GitHub repository
-- Ask questions about code, architecture, or specific files
+- Ask questions about code or specific files
-- Get summaries of complex functions or file structures
+- Get summaries of complex functions

 ### 🔁 Study Tools (Upcoming features)
 - Flashcard generator from notes